notakey-examples/aspnet-5-oidc-example/README.md

 * Enable OpenID Connect Server for your Notakey service using management dashboard.
 Choose service, navigate to Settings >> OpenID Connect configuration >> Configure and enable service there.

 * Register this client application with Notakey service.
 To add client choose service, navigate to Settings >> OpenID Connect configuration >> Clients.
-Your callback URL will be https://localhost:5001/signin-oidc
+Your redirect URI for client configuration will be https://localhost:5001/signin-oidc

 <!-- ![OIDC client config](images/oidc_client_config.png) -->